An Ultimate Guide To Types of Washers: Materials & Sizes

 Serrated Washers

 Serrated washers hold a cutting edge that clamps into the surfaces so that fasteners do not come loose.
-They are appropriate for high-vibration uses such as automobiles, and mechanical products where security is paramount.
+They are appropriate for high-vibration uses such as automobiles and mechanical products where security is paramount.

 Wave Washers

-Wave washers possess waves along their faces and they typically work under constant pressure while minimizing shock.
+Wave washers possess waves along their faces, and they typically work under constant pressure while minimizing shock.
 These washers are suitable for applications that experience a varying load during any movement at all, for example, suspensions.

 Tapered Washers

-Tappered washers seem like cones.
+Tapered washers seem like cones.
 These often distribute pressure on the joint to counteract any slight misalignment.
 They’re usually applied in precise businesses such as aerospace and automotive production.

 Isolation Washers